simonw/datasette-render-markdown/README.md

 Note that `py-gfm` has [a bug](https://github.com/Zopieux/py-gfm/issues/13) that causes it to pin to `Markdown<3.0` - so if you are using it you should install it _before_ installing `datasette-render-markdown` to ensure you get a compatibly version of that dependency.

 Now you can configure it like this.
-Note that the extension name is `mdx_gfm:GithubFlavoredMarkdownExtension` and you need to allowlist several extra HTML tags and attributes:
+Note that the extension name is `mdx_gfm:GithubFlavoredMarkdownExtension` and you need to allow-list several extra HTML tags and attributes:

 ```json
 {